luckyzyx/LuckyTool_Doc/docs/en/guide/lockscreen.md

 - Remove the clock plugin Red One
 - Set the component to be displayed in the center
 - Components use user fonts

+## LockScreenCarriers

+- Remove statusbar carriers
-- Status bar operator to use user font
+- Status bar carriers to use user font

 ## LockScreenButton